mozilla/explainers/README.md

 ### Requesting feedback
 When ready to solicit external feedback on an explainer:
 * minimally write up at least sections 1-7.
-Exception: TC39 Stage 0 proposals must stop at section 5.
+Exception: TC39 Stage 0 proposals may stop at section 3.
 * create a new repo for your explainer at `github.com/mozilla/SHORTNAME` where `SHORTNAME` is the short name you came up with in step 0 for a minimum explainer.
   Append `-explainer` if necessary to avoid a name collision with an existing repository